 5. True/False: Cow's milk exerts a direct toxic effect on the intestinal mucosa of some infants, leading to microscopic blood loss and iron deficiency anemia.

-6. True/False: Children with iron deficiency anemia caused by excessive cow's milk intake often have a history of black or tarry stools.
+6. True/False: Children with iron deficiency anemia caused by excessive cow's milk intake sometimes have a history of black or tarry stools.

 7. True/False: The iron content of cow's milk is zero or very close to zero.